Breadcrumbs

 • if the personal data were not collected directly from you, all available information about the origin of the data;

-• the existence of automated decision-making, including profiling pursuant to Article 22(1) and (4) GDPR and - at least in these cases - meaningful information on the logic involved as well as on the scope and intended effects of such processing for you.
+• the existence of automated decision-making, including profiling pursuant to Art.
+22(1) and (4) GDPR and - at least in these cases - meaningful information on the logic involved as well as on the scope and intended effects of such processing for you.

-If we transfer your data to an international organisation or to a third country, you furthermore have the right to request information on whether suitable guarantees pursuant to Article 46 GDPR are in place in connection with such transfer.
+If we transfer your data to an international organisation or to a third country, you furthermore have the right to request information on whether suitable guarantees pursuant to Art.
+46 GDPR are in place in connection with such transfer.

 Right to rectification